Catoosa County, Georgia

-Catoosa County is a county located in the northwestern part of the U.S. state of Georgia.
-As of the 2020 census, the population was 67,872.
+Catoosa County is a county in the Northwest region of the U.S. state of Georgia.
+According to the 2020 census, the population was 67,872.
 The county seat is Ringgold.
 The county was created on December 5, 1853.
-The meaning of the Cherokee language name "Catoosa" is obscure: "Catoosa" may come from the Cherokee words gatusi ("hill", "small mountain" or "high place") or gatu'gitse ("new settlement place").
+The meaning of the Cherokee language name "Catoosa" is obscure.
+"Catoosa" may come from the Cherokee words gatusi ("hill", "small mountain" or "high place") or gatu'gitse ("new settlement place").

 Catoosa County is part of the Chattanooga, TN–GA Metropolitan Statistical Area.

 History

-On March 14, 2002, due to a one-time sudden fog, about 125 vehicles crashed, causing a pileup in interstate 75 that killed four people and injured 39.
+On March 14, 2002, due to a one-time sudden fog, about 125 vehicles crashed, causing a pileup in Interstate 75 that killed four people and injured 39.

 On April 27, 2011, a devastating tornado touched down in the town of Ringgold, located in Catoosa County, leaving a path of severe destruction.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 162 sqmi, of which 162 sqmi is land and 0.3 sqmi (0.2%) is water.
 The entire county is located in the Middle Tennessee-Chickamauga sub-basin of the Middle Tennessee-Hiwassee basin.